rssys/snowcat/doc/artifact_evaluation.md

 This doc provides instructions to reproduce our experiment results:

 - **MLPCT:** Race coverage history when using different versions of the PIC model to test the kernel.
-- **Snowboard-PIC:** finding ability when using the PIC model to select concurrent tests from a cluster of tests.
+- **Snowboard-PIC:** bug finding ability when using the PIC model to select concurrent tests from a cluster of tests.

 We consider them as our major results because: